Azure-Samples/azure-chaos-engineering/Readme.md

 1. Open PowerShell as an administrator.
 2. Navigate to the root directory of the Azure Chaos Engineering repository.
 3. Choose one of the scenarios for example aks_chaos.
-3. Modify the parameters to match your environment in 0.parameters.ps1
+3. Modify the parameters to match your environment in 0.parameters.ps1 (you can rename and use the example one provided) for each scenario
 3. Execute the login script to authenticate with Azure:

    ```powershell